 Protecting Your Voice

-The ECCL serves as to inform, educate, and act on issues threatening the quality of life in our communities.
+The ECCL serves as to inform, educate, and act on issues threatening the quality of life in the greater Estero area.

 Our Impact – Healthcare